What You Will Learn

 - Is it confusing you with a different business?

 Inaccurate information can be worse than no mention at all.
-If ChatGPT tells a potential customer that you are located across town from where you actually are, or that you offer a service you do not provide, that creates a bad experience that reflects poorly on your business.
+If ChatGPT tells a potential customer you're located across town from where you actually are, or that you offer a service you don't provide, that creates a bad experience that reflects poorly on your business.

 Ranking Position